thanamn/thanamn/README.md

 - 🌱 I’m currently learning **web development**, **databases**, and **object-oriented programming**.
 - 🔭 I’m working on building interactive projects and honing my problem-solving skills.
 - 💬 Feel free to ask me about **Java, Python, C++**, or any of my projects.
-- 📫 You can reach me at: [your email or LinkedIn link here]
+- 📫 You can reach me at: tnkmunich@gmail.com

 ---